Krumping: Spread and influence

 David LaChapelle's documentary, Rize, explores the clowning and krumping subculture in Los Angeles.
 He says of the movement: "What Nirvana was to rock-and-roll in the early '90s is what these kids are to hip-hop.
 It's the alternative to the bling-bling, tie-in-with-a-designer corporate hip-hop thing."
 LaChapelle was first introduced to krumping when he was directing Christina Aguilera's music video "Dirrty".
 After deciding to make a documentary about krumping, LaChapelle produced a short film titled Krumped, which was screened at the 2004 Aspen Shortsfest, and gained more funding to produce a longer version as a result of the positive response.
 In 2005, the longer version was released as Rize and screened at the Sundance Film Festival, the Auckland International Film Festival, and several other film festivals outside the United States.

+Krumping’s global spread owes much to the efforts of key figures like Christopher “Lil C” Toler and Marquesa “Miss Prissy” Gardner.
+Lil C’s appearance as a judge on So You Think You Can Dance brought Krumping into the homes of millions worldwide, further solidifying his role as an ambassador of the style.
+Miss Prissy, often referred to as the “Queen of Krump,” not only contributed significantly to the documentary Rize, but also performed with major artists like Madonna, helping to popularize Krumping internationally.
+Both dancers continue to inspire new generations of Krumpers through their performances, teaching, and choreography.

 Aside from Rize, krumping appeared in several music videos including Missy Elliott's "I'm Really Hot”, The Black Eyed Peas' "Hey Mama", Chemical Brothers' "Galvanize" and Madonna's "Hung Up".
 Krumping is also demonstrated in Skinny Puppy's "Pro-Test" video, and displays several other aspects of krumping.

-Krumping has also appeared in the movies Bring It On: All or Nothing, Stomp the Yard and Climax; the television series Community; and the reality dance competitions So You Think You Can Dance, Street Dance of China, and America's Best Dance Crew.
+Krumping has also appeared in the movies Bring It On: All or Nothing, Step Up, Stomp the Yard and Climax; the television series Community; and the reality dance competitions So You Think You Can Dance, Street Dance of China, and America's Best Dance Crew.
 Russell Ferguson.
 The original web series The Legion of Extraordinary Dancers also featured a krump dance in season one during the fifth episode, "The Lettermakers."
 It has also spawned "Marge Krumping", a 2016 meme taken from The Simpsons episode "Little Orphan Millie," where the character Marge tries to cheer up Bart by krumping, albeit unsuccessfully.

 Krumping has since spread to many countries around the world.